ESCIP/escip.github.io/_sources/team.md

 # Team

 ESCIP is a growing community with over 70 faculty many of whom are Cottrell Scholars.
-Below are the names of board members/co-PIs who reivew and edit contributions listed in alphabetical order**
+Below are the names of board members/co-PIs who reivew and edit contributions listed in alphabetical order:

 - [**Chad Risko**](https://risko.as.uky.edu/)
 - [**Christina Vizcarra**](https://chemistry.barnard.edu/profiles/christina-vizcarra)